15 Tips For Growing Beautiful Orchids Indoors

 It is recommended to water once a week, allowing the potting medium to dry out between waterings.

-It is easier to revive a dry plant than one with root rot, so I try to err on the side of watering less and misting more, but typically, indoor plants a good soaking once per week, with the opportunity for potting medium to dry out between waterings.
+It is easier to revive a dry plant than one with root rot, so I try to err on the side of watering less and raising humidity.
+But typically, indoor plants need a good soaking once per week.

 If you keep your orchids outdoors during the warm months, they will need to be watered more frequently.
-My outdoor orchids like to be watered every 2 or 3 days.
+My outdoor orchids like to be watered every two or three days.

 Fertilize, Fertilize, Fertilize